 Brendan McMorrow has over 25 years' experience in a number of public companies in the oil and gas and base metals mining sectors listed in London, Toronto and Dublin where he held senior executive finance roles.
-He is currently Finance Director of Dunraven Resources P.L.C., an oil and gas exploration and development company.
+He is currently Chief Executive Officer of Ormonde Mining P.L.C., a natural resources exploration company.
 Prior to that he was Chief Financial Officer of Circle Oil P.L.C. from 2005 to 2015, an AIM listed oil and gas exploration, development and production company, with operations in North Africa and the Middle East.
 Brendan is a Fellow of the Chartered Association of Certified Accountants.